Curbside Trash Collection

 • Bags can be placed in containers.

-• Residents can put out more than 5 bags by placing an orange Brewer trash tag on bags over the limit.
-Trash tags can be purchased at Brewer City Hall and the Brewer Public Library.
+• Residents can put out more than 5 bags by placing an orange Brewer trash tag on bags over the 5-bag limit.
+Trash tags may be purchased at Brewer City Hall, Brewer Public Library, or online by using this link.
+Trash tags come in sheets of 5, each sheet is $10.00 ($2.00/tag).

 Holiday Schedule

-If a holiday (New Year’s Day, Memorial Day, 4th of July, Labor Day, Christmas Day) falls on a Monday, Tuesday, or Wednesday, curbside collection WILL be pushed out one day.
-If the above holiday’s fall on any other day of the week (Thursday, Friday, Saturday, or Sunday) curbside collection will NOT be affected & your pick up remains as usual.
+If any of these holidays falls on a Monday, Tuesday, or Wednesday, curbside collection WILL be pushed out one day.
+If these holidays fall on any other day of the week (Thursday, Friday, Saturday, or Sunday) and for all other holidays, curbside collection will NOT be affected and your pick up remains as usual.

 Prohibited Items